The path exploration techniques lets you do things like:

 How paths are calculated

-Forward path analysis takes the starting point you provide and then examines the event stream to find the next screens viewed or events triggered by your users immediately after that starting point.
-Backward path analysis is the reverse: it examines the event stream to find the screens viewed or events triggered immediately before your selected ending point.
+Forward path exploration takes the starting point you provide and then examines the event stream to find the next screens viewed or events triggered by your users immediately after that starting point.
+Backward path exploration is the reverse: it examines the event stream to find the screens viewed or events triggered immediately before your selected ending point.

 These screens and/or events are then aggregated together into paths.
 The numbers shown in each node represents the total number of users or events that contributed to that particular point in the path.